44Xolo/chef-app-/README.md

 ## Usage

 ### For Customers
-1. **Start Order: Click on the welcome screen Start Your Order.
+1. Start Order: Click on the welcome screen Start Your Order.
-2. **Configuration Welcome to the table, please enter your name and table number.
+2. Configuration Welcome to the table, please enter your name and table number.
 3. Browse Menu: There are categories filters that are used to find things.
-4. **Add to Cart**: Click on the desired items and click on the Add to Cart button.
+4. Add to Cart: Click on the desired items and click on the Add to Cart button.
 5. Check cart Flood check cart 4 quantities, discounts.
-6. **Payment: Pass Card or Cash payment.
+6. Payment: Pass Card or Cash payment.
-7. **Complete: Payments and order confirmation.
+7. Complete: Payments and order confirmation.

 ### For Staff/Admin
-1. **Login: Click on Staff / Admin Login and log-in with password admin.
+1. Login: Click on Staff / Admin Login and log-in with password admin.
-2. **Manage Stock: switch the items in the admin panel.
+2. Manage Stock: switch the items in the admin panel.
-3. **Add Items**: Add using the form, items to the menu.
+3. Add Items: Add using the form, items to the menu.
-4. **Watch Orders: See up to date orders.
+4. Watch Orders: See up to date orders.

 ## Project Structure